symfony-cmf/symfony-cmf-docs/bundles/routing_auto/adapter.rst

 Adapter
 =======

-Adapters will abstract all persistence operations.
-PhpcrOdmAdapter is available to be use it with Doctrine PHPCR-ODM persistence layer by default.
-If you want to use another persistence layer, you should implement your own adapter.
+Adapters abstract persistence operations.
+The PhpcrOdmAdapter is available for the Doctrine PHPCR-ODM persistence layer.
+If you want to use a different persistence layer, you need to implement your own adapter.

 Implementing a custom adapter
 -----------------------------